quicwg/multipath/draft-ietf-quic-multipath.md

 # IANA Considerations

-This document defines a new transport parameter for the negotiation of enable multiple paths for QUIC, and two new frame types.
+This document defines a new transport parameter for the negotiation of enable multiple paths for QUIC, and three new frame types.
 The draft defines provisional values for experiments, but we expect IANA to allocate short values if the draft is approved.